Constrained RESTful Environments (core) Internet Drafts

 Working Group: Constrained RESTful Environments (core)

 The Constrained Resource Identifier (CRI) is a complement to the Uniform Resource Identifier (URI) that represents the URI components in Concise Binary Object Representation (CBOR) instead of in a sequence of characters.
-This simplifies parsing, comparison, and reference resolution in environments with severe limitations on processing power, code size, and memory size. // (This "cref" paragraph will be removed by the RFC editor:) The // present revision –15 of this draft continues -14 by picking up // more comments, such as moving to a CRI scheme number registration // system based on unsigned numbers.
-This revision still contains // open issues and is intended to serve as a snapshot.
+This simplifies parsing, comparison, and reference resolution in environments with severe limitations on processing power, code size, and memory size.
+This RFC updates RFC 7595 to add a note on how the URI Schemes registry RFC 7595 describes cooperates with the CRI Scheme Numbers registry created by the present RFC. // (This "cref" paragraph will be removed by the RFC editor:) The // present revision –16 of this draft continues -15 by picking up // more comments; it was made specifically for IETF 120.
+This // revision still contains open issues and is intended to serve as a // snapshot.

 Group Communication for the Constrained Application Protocol (CoAP)